 Seriously.
 Could you give it up?
 Occasionally a kid will get tired of the mess and ask me for help, and I’m happy to help out.
 We try to keep the house’s public areas picked up, and sometimes we’re successful.
 But if they haven’t learned how to pick up their rooms by age eighteen, that’s on them.
 Sorry, I’m a defective mom, but so be it.
 See rule #1.
 Let it go.

 5. Yes, Drinking Happens

 The oldest is twenty-one.
 He’s legal.
 He and his friends (who are also all legal) drink at each other’s houses and sometimes at our house.
 They’re responsible.
 They spend their own money on terrible beverages that I wouldn’t touch.
 They know to keep their hands off my husband’s scotch and my wine.

 They’re being safe, and I trust them — no driving, ever.
 Their friends sleep over on couches or floors when they need to.
 The “duffle pub” (their combined collection of horrible hooch packed in a duffle bag) travels from place to place.
 They clean up after themselves.
 See rule #1.
 Let it go.

 6. Chores are Still a Thing

-At this point, my main job is to teach my kids to be good roommates or housemates.
+Currently, my main job is teaching my kids to be good roommates or housemates.
 That means pitching in with the stuff that needs to be done around the house.
-Dishes, shopping, some cooking, keeping their property picked up or confined to their rooms.
+Dishes, shopping, cooking, keeping their property picked up or confined to their rooms.